 The Athabasca Glacier, part of the Columbia Icefields, is one of North America’s most accessible Glaciers by vehicle.
 It’s the ideal halfway stopping point on the Jasper from Banff drive.

-From the Icefields Parkway, take the exit to the west of the Columbia Icefield Discovery Centre and drive to the parking lot.
-Bundle up as the glacier acts as a freezer, cooling the winds as they sweep down from the peaks.
+From Icefields Parkway, take the exit west of the Columbia Icefield Discovery Centre and drive to the parking lot.
+Dress warmly because we experienced a frigid wind off the glacier.

 Wilcox Pass